Friday 19 December 2014

 Coleman’s book is not an unquestioned endorsement: we weren’t always legal, and we were often random, incoherent and politically incorrect.
 Still, most people who cover Anonymous get it wrong, and so they get trolled or hacked in the process.
 People like Sabu don’t get it, and anti-hacking prosecutors certainly don’t either.

 We are condemned as criminals without consciences, dismissed as anti-social teens without a cause, or hyped as cyber-terrorists to justify the expanding surveillance state.
 But hacktivism exists within the history of social justice movements.
 Hacktivism is still the future, and it’s good to see people still doing something about it.

+Jeremy Hammond Jail Support - Donations to his commissary fund are also appreciated.
 This fund will help support whistleblower Jeremy Hammond while he serves his 10-year prison sentence.

 Campaign to support arrested Anons # We Are FreeAnons

 Welcome to the CCC Project for Imprisoned Anons #35C3.
 The Chaos Communication Congress is the annual symposium and celebration of hackers from the Chaos Computer Club (CCC). (...)